Step 1: Go Keto for five days

 Step 2 – build vitamin D stores

-In the Autumn the body lays down stores of vitamin D for the months to come so get outside as much as you can, exposing your arms and face to the sun.
+In the Autumn the body lays down stores of What it does: Helps maintain strong and healthy bones by retaining calcium.
+Deficiency Signs: Joint pain or stiffness, backache, tooth decay, muscle cramps, hair loss…. for the months to come so get outside as much as you can, exposing your arms and face to the sun.
 Also, supplement 15mcg (600iu) every day in your multivitamin – that’s what’s in mine which is three times more than most, and I’m going to take that throughout the winter.
 You can boost vitamin D stores easily with 25mcg (1000iu) drops, taking 3 drops a week throughout the winter.
-It stores so you don't have to take it every day.
+It stores so you don’t have to take it every day.
 (If you go somewhere hot on holiday there’s no need to do this during your holiday, nor for a couple of weeks after).
 If you’ve had your vitamin D level measured you want to get it above 75nmol/l for maximum immune protection.

 Step 3 – stock up on vitamin C, zinc and black elderberry